corefan/xenko-docs/en/manual/graphics/effects-and-shaders/shading-language/automatic-shader-stage-input-output.md

 }
 ```

-Imagine you want to add a normal to you model and modify the resulting color according to it.
+Imagine you want to add a normal to your model and modify the resulting color accordingly.
 You have to modify the code that computes the color and adjust the intermediate structures to pass the attribute from the vertex to the pixel shader.
 You also have to be careful of the semantics you use.

 **Code:** Modified HLSL shader